National restrictions remain in place for England.

 We can still be contacted by webchat, email, Facebook messenger, and if necessary, by phone.
 Our out of hours emergency arrangements remain in place.

-Our frontline staff and contractors have access to weekly testing at our own specialist testing site, exclusive to Wolverhampton Homes.
+Our frontline staff and contractors are encouraged to test themselves twice-weekly.
 They won't attend your home if they have symptoms or have tested positive for Covid-19.

 Repairs and improvement works